Some colleges and universities are already sending out financial aid award letters for 2021/2022. That’s…

 Lastly, a painful lesson that families learn is that outside scholarships are often nullified by an increase in their EFC.
 Realizing this, the Gates Millennium Fund, funded by the Bill and Melinda Gates Foundation, waits until award letters are sent out to its recipients before paying the unmet need.
 To fully illustrate the difference this makes in the grants available to those same students the next year; the fund picks up the tab for about 24% of a student’s freshman year costs.
 After the scholarships and grants evaporate the unmet need the fund supplements jump to 43% of a student’s sophomore year costs.
 Most families won’t have the Gates Fund to rely on when those numbers spike.

 Universities are unlikely to volunteer this information; you will have to actively seek it out.
 A school with an enticing financial veneer could very well possess a more troublesome interior.
-Visit My College Planning Team and set up a free consultation so we can make sure you have all the figures you need to make an informed decision and not just the ones the schools make readily available.
+Visit My College Planning Team and set up a free consultation so we can make sure you have all the figures you need, not just the ones the schools make readily available, to make an informed decision.